CJPCNZ/CustomPush/README.md

 [jaycedk](https://github.com/jaycedk) - For suggesting new features, helping me test and implement them and encouraging me to keep improving this.

+[brainwash111](https://github.com/brainwash111) - For fixing errors and greatly improving the Pushbullet-WithImage.sh scripts!

 Also a big thanks to the Sonarr, Radarr and Lidarr teams for their great products, well documented API's and sample scripts.

 ## What's Next?
 Something Broke!
 I did a thing!